 In 2017, we are returning to the state series.
 And we are thrilled to announce that it’s your turn, Kentucky.

 The Commonwealth gave us musicians like Loretta Lynn and Nappy Roots, Richard Hell and Bill Monroe—just to name a very few—and beloved writers like Crystal Wilkinson, Ronni Lundy, Silas House, and our own poetry editor, Rebecca Gayle Howell.
-Below, we’ve rounded up a few of our favorite music essays from the OA archive.
-This is just a taste of Kentucky and a taste of what’s to come.
+Our 2017 music issue celebrates the music of Kentucky across a 160-page magazine and a 27-song soundtrack.
+(The issue comes with a CD and a digital download card.)

 Kentucky in the OA archive: